 The cost of the 2019-2020 PAGE Veterans program is $950 per person.
 This fee includes 4 days of professional development, parking in the Museum ramp, consumable materials, textbooks, journals, light breakfast, and lunch.
 Evening meals, mileage, and hotel are not included.

-Applications for the 2019-2020 PAGE Foundations Program are due April 12, 2019.
-Applications will be accepted on a rolling basis after this date as space allows.
+Applications for the 2019-2020 PAGE Foundations Program are currently being accepted on a rolling basis.

 Veterans: Register online here.

 - Recruit your team of 2-6 individuals and confirm their ability to participate in the program.

 - Collectively compose a Team Narrative (suggested 500-word minimum) to the following prompts:

 Please identify and describe current equity and inclusion challenges in your district.

 Describe a vision of how participation in PAGE might inform work on the challenges identified.

 Describe the process that was used to identify the proposed PAGE team members.
 Include a description of the expectations of each team member to contribute to equity and inclusion efforts in your district.

 - Each team member will also need to compose an Individual Narrative (suggested 250-word minimum) to the following prompts:

 Describe your role as a leader in your district, school consortium, or other organization.